Our Danby Marble Countertops - Two Months In

 Why were we so confident in our choice to use marble?

-• Second - our feelings on perfection have evolved.
+Second - our feelings on perfection have evolved.
 Suddenly the negative attributes of marble - staining, etching, and chipping - seemed less scary given all of the wonderful things marble has to offer.

-Marble is unparalleled in its beauty - nothing comes even close.
+Marble is unparalleled in its beauty - nothing even comes close.
 The stone is unique, soft, and deep.
 There is a depth to marble that just cannot be replicated.
 As hard as we try, it is simply something that cannot be faked.

 Danby marble

-We chose our slabs at Marble and Granite’s Westwood location.
-They carry a large variety of Vermont Quarry products and have an entire blog post about Danby Marble here.
-We felt welcomed right from the start and they had no issue moving slabs around for us to take a better look!
+We chose our marble slabs at Marble and Granite’s Westwood location.
+They carry a large variety of Vermont Danby Quarry products and have an entire blog post about Danby Marble here.
+We felt welcomed right from the start and they had no issue moving stone slabs around for us to take a better look!

 After choosing our slabs Marble and Granite coordinated with Metropolitan Cabinets & Countertops who fabricated and installed the slabs.